What is Shaktipat-diksha?

-In Sanskrit, shaktipat literally means the “descent of power” and diksha is initiation.
+In Sanskrit, shaktipat literally means the “descent of power,” and diksha is initiation.
 On the Siddha Yoga path, shaktipat-diksha is an act of grace.
-It is the initiation by which the Siddha Yoga Guru, Gurumayi Chidvilasananda, transmits divine energy to an aspirant and awakens their Kundalini Shakti , the inner spiritual energy.
-Shaktipat initiation signals the beginning of Siddha Yoga sadhana , an inner journey that culminates in liberation — freedom from limiting energies and the realization of divinity as one's own Self.
+It is the initiation by which the Siddha Yoga Guru, Gurumayi Chidvilasananda, transmits divine energy to an aspirant and awakens Kundalini Shakti, the spiritual power within a human being.
+Shaktipat initiation signals the beginning of Siddha Yoga sadhana, an inner journey that culminates in liberation—freedom from limiting thoughts and patterns, and the realization of one’s own divinity.

 What is the Siddha Yoga Shaktipat Intensive?